 Putting your logo on company cars or trucks is an incredibly effective form of promoting your brand.

 Last, but not least, branded t-shirts and hats can help you cultivate a stronger team spirit and company culture.

 Plus, they are less formal than uniforms, easier to maintain, and they can even serve as presents to your partners and clients.

 5 – Design Your Website

-Even if your business is built around actual physical stores, you will still need to cultivate a strong online presence, since most of your target audience will be online as well, and the first place you should start is your website.
+Even if your business is built around actual physical stores, you will still need to cultivate a strong online presence, since most of your target audience will be online as well, and one of the first stages of branding should start on your website.